WINGS has about 100 members from over 40 countries. See some of the organizations that joined for 2018 below, and get to know your network!

 Co-Impact is a new global model for collaborative philanthropy and social change at a scale that includes some of the world’s leading philanthropists.
 They connect philanthropists with each other and with social change leaders to develop, support, and invest in proven solutions that are ready to scale beyond what any individual actor could do alone.
 Co-Impact is a fiscally-sponsored project of the New Venture Fund.

-Empatthy is the first firm in Chile that designs and implements Sustainable and Strategic Philanthropy Plans to Families, Family Offices, Companies, Foundations, Educational Institutions, Individual Donors and Public/private Entities.
-They combine knowledge from the social world and technical support to create a sustainable philanthropic plan.
+Empatthy is the first foundation in Chile that designs and implements Sustainable and Strategic Philanthropy Plans to Families, Family Offices, Companies, Foundations, Educational Institutions, Individual Donors and Public/private Entities.
+They combine knowledge from the social world and technical support to create a sustainable philanthropic and social investment plan.

 6. EPIC Africa – from Senegal, works across the continent of Africa

 Epic Africa works to enhance philanthropic impact in Africa, including CSO Capacity building and data.Their work contributes to enabling greater visibility of CSOs increased resources to accompany the CSO sector towards self-regulation and higher performance standards, widespread communication to make CSOs more easily “discoverable”, and help to attract more funders for the sector.

 7. Give2Asia – based in the USA and Asia

 Give2Asia engaged in collaboration to create healthy and prosperous communities in Asia supported by an expanded flow of philanthropy.
 They strengthen communities throughout Asia by mobilizing philanthropy to address locally identified needs.

 8. Global Dialogue/FICS – based in London, works internationally